aberk104/CS410-Project/README.md

 ### Potential Enhancements/Next Steps
 The following is a list of potential improvements/enhancements that can be made to further improve the program:
 - Due to its complexity, we tagged items like Highway 17 or County Road 585 with Highway/County Road as STREET_TYPE and 17/585 as STREET_NAME.
 However, the USPS defines items like that to all be the STREET_NAME with nothing as the STREET_TYPE.
 The additional complexity also lies in the fact that there are examples like Ute Highway where Highway is supposed to be tagged as the STREET_TYPE.
 Therefore, a future enhancement would be re-train the CRF model (and include new features) or find an alternative model to be able to change how Highway/County Road/etc. are tagged.
+- Additional improvements can potentially be made to the Address Tagger in terms of the number of features being used.
+I.e., potentially adding features to capture Interstate or other things may further improve the Tagger performance.
 - The probabilistic matcher was the last item worked on as an attempted add-on to the program.
 We have experienced some issues optimizing the probabilistic matcher and ensuring that it is working correctly with the real address data (working well with the training data).
 We are currently seeing issues in scoring the matches correctly so we don't recommend that this be used at this time.
 More work/enhancements are needed in order to finalize/optimize the probabilistic matcher.
 - Work was started to do some pre-processing on the Zip Codes before passing them into the probabilistic matcher.
 The code was commented out but the goal would be to match on Zip Codes before passing the address lists to the probabilistic matcher (so that only items that are in the same Zip Code are attempted to be matched).
 - All of the functions/methods exist to de-dupe a single address list.
 It can be compared against itself by having both file inputs to the tag and compare function be the same file.
 But an obvious next step would be to create a simple method to just parse, tag, standardize, and de-dupe a single file in a more straightforward manner.
+- As the focus of the address tagger was on the street addresses, state names are not being standardized at this point in time.
+For this iteration, state names are assumed to be the 2 character USPS abbreviations.